irinagain/cgm-multi-level-beta/README.md

   * **QQplots.R** - code for creating QQplots at a global, time-specific and subject-specific levels

   * **NaiveBands.R** - code for estimation of quantiles based on separate subject/time approaches (parametric Beta and nonparametric kernel density estimators)

+  * **Beta_model_fit_perturb.R** - comparison of estimated quantiles between Beta model with estimated values of min/max, and Beta model with perturbed values of min/max